 Financial Due Diligence Checklist

-Perform a detailed review of financial statements, emphasizing revenue recognition policies, expense classification, and off-balance-sheet liabilities.
-Validate historical financial data through bank statements and third-party confirmations to identify discrepancies or irregularities.
+Take a close look at the financial statements, focusing on revenue recognition policies, expense classification, and off-balance-sheet liabilities.
+Check out bank statements and third-party confirmations to spot any problems with historical financial data.

-Analyze working capital levels by reviewing receivables, payables, and inventory turnover to determine operational health.
-Assess tax compliance by examining prior tax returns, potential audits, and outstanding tax liabilities within Canadian jurisdiction.
+Check out your working capital levels by taking a look at your receivables, payables, and inventory turnover to see how well your business is running.
+Check out tax compliance by taking a look at previous tax returns, potential audits, and outstanding tax liabilities within Canadian jurisdiction.

 Immediately after completing a merger or acquisition in Canada, companies must prioritize risk management to safeguard financial stability.
 Conduct comprehensive financial due diligence to identify potential liabilities, currency exposure, and liquidity concerns.
 Develop a detailed integration plan that includes clear steps for consolidating financial systems and controls, reducing duplication, and streamlining reporting processes.